-Speaker Name
+Speaker Number Speaker Name

+Section

-Section Topic DELIVERY Did the speaker demonstrate effective communication?
-Was the s peaker able to enlist and hold the interest of the audience?
-ORGANIZATION Did the student have an appropriate introduction?
-Did he or she sue?
-Did he or she reach and support a conclusion? clearly define the problem and show both sides of the is- CONTENT Did the student analyze the topic giving both sides of the issue?
-OVERALL EFFECTIVENESS Judge's signature
+DELIVERY Did the speaker demonstrate effective con mmunication?
+Was the speaker able to enlist and hold the interest of the audience

+ORGANIZATION Did the student have an appropriate introcursue?
+Did he or she reach and support a co duction?
+Did he or she clearly define the problem and show both sides of the is- onclusion?

+CONTENT Did the student analyze the topic giving bo oth sides of the issue?

+OVERALL EFFECTIVENESS

+Judge's signature